FC Zenit Academy

 FC Zenit Academy, formerly DYuSSh Smena-Zenit (ДЮСШ "Смена-Зенит") and DYuSSh Smena, is a Russian youth football academy based in Saint Petersburg.
 It is the youth sector of FC Zenit Saint Petersburg, and is currently headed by Dutchman Henk van Stee.

 History

 The sports school was founded in 1957 as a football section of Central DYuSSh GORONO of Leningrad.
 It was reorganized into Football SDYuShOR Smena in 1968.

 Present

-In 2008 Smena was included into club structure of FC Zenit and renamed Smena-Zenit.
+In 2008 Smena was included into club structure of FC Zenit Saint Petersburg and renamed Smena-Zenit.
 Since 2010 academy's main U-18 team plays the role of Zenit dissolved farm club FC Smena-Zenit, competing in the championship of Saint Petersburg as well as various international tournaments.

-The list of academy's coaches includes former internationals Aleksandr Spivak and Dmitry Vasilyev.
+The list of academy's coaches includes former internationals Oleksandr Spivak and Dmitry Vasilyev.

 Alumni

 The best known alumni of Smena are Russia national football team players Vyacheslav Malafeev, Igor Denisov, Andrey Arshavin, Vladimir Bystrov, Viktor Vasin and retired Vladislav Radimov and Oleg Salenko.